Playing Safe With AI

 Using MCP Servers

 The Model Context Protocol (MCP) is a standardised framework for connecting Large Language Models (LLMs) to other systems and data sources.
 Often described as the "USB-C for AI applications," it allows AI agents to access information and execute commands on your behalf.
-MCP has been rapidly adopted since its introduction, but it was designed primarily for functionality, not security, creating numerous security blind spots.
+MCP has been rapidly adopted since its introduction, but it was designed primarily for functionality, not robust security, creating numerous security blind spots (although the spec is evolving).

 Key Risks

-MCP servers are deployed either locally on your device or remotely on a server.
+MCP servers are deployed either locally on your laptop or remotely on a server.
 Both configurations present significant risks:

 Minimise the Risk